supakitboon/supakitboon/README.md

 <h1>😉 About Me </h1>
 Hi everyone my name is Supakit.
 Nice to meet you and welcome to my github Hehe.

 I am a graduate student in Information Systems at UMBC, with an emphasis in Data Science, I enjoy extracting meaningful insights from challenging datasets and driving effective decisions through value extraction.
 My academic background coupled with hands-on data analysis and machine learning experience has endowed me with a firm foundation in statistical modeling, predictive analytics, and programming in Python and R.

-Having worked as a data analyst in a Renewable Energy and Energy Efficiency Research Team, I have gained a knack for converting data into actionable strategy.
-My skills vary from Python, R, SQL, and passing through to Visualizations with Tableau.
-Of all things, what interests me most are the use of data science in solving some of the real-world challenges: business process optimization to societal challenges around sustainability and cybersecurity.
+Having worked on advanced AI and data science research projects across domains like supply chain optimization and narrative intelligence, I have developed a strong ability to turn complex data into impactful, real-world solutions.
+My expertise spans Python, R, SQL, PL/SQL, and modern tools such as Oracle Database, ONNX, and Tableau.
+I’m particularly drawn to using vector embeddings, statistical modeling, and deep learning techniques to solve high-impact problems — from improving decision-making in logistics to analyzing the coherence of story structures.

 I am interested in opportunities that will help me grow into a data scientist or analyst, where my contribution to analytics, technical knowledge, and problem-solving abilities will make a positive difference to any organization or community.
 I work independently or as part of a team, working with good speed under the pressure of deadlines, in dynamic environments of continuous learning and innovation.